codeforbielefeld/teuto-moisture-map-python/services/tmm-api/Readme.md

 ## Requirements

 - [poetry](https://python-poetry.org) for local development
-- [nox](https://nox.thea.codes/en/stable/) for running all checks in one goe
+- [nox](https://nox.thea.codes/en/stable/) for running all checks in one go
 - docker for building/running the docker image

 ## Doing things with poetry